 If you cannot reach an agreement with the other driver’s insurer, you may need to pursue them in court.
 Court is risky, and you should get legal advice before considering proceedings.

 The remainder of this fact sheet applies where you are lodging a claim through your own insurer.
-If you are uninsured see Fact Sheet: I’ve had a car accident and I’m uninsured!
+If you are uninsured see our I’ve had a car accident and I’m uninsured! factsheet.

 HOW TO MAKE A CLAIM

 Ring the insurer and ask for a claim form.

 Many insurers now process claims over the phone (If English is a second language you may be safer to claim over the counter.)
 Your conversation may also be recorded by the insurer.

 BEFORE you ring, work out what you are going to say.
 It is important to keep your descriptions simple and accurate.